ocaml/RFCs/rfcs/ocamlib.md

 Support is provided to record which libraries are fully statically linked in bytecode executables.

-This happens whenever `-linkall` is specified.
+This happens whenever `-linkall` flag is specified.
 In this case the name of any library resolved in `OCAMLPATH` via `-require LIB|PATH.cma` and those specified via `-assume-library LIB` is embedded in the bytecode executable in a new section called `LIBS`.